bioc/censcyt/README.md

 ## Summary

 `censcyt` is an R package extending the [diffcyt](https://github.com/lmweber/diffcyt) (differential discovery in high-dimensional cytometry via high-resolution clustering) pipeline. `censcyt` (**Cens**ored diff**cyt**) includes methods for differential abundance analysis in the presence of a covariate subject to right censoring.
 It uses the *reversed* association testing approach (like `diffcyt`) meaning the censored variable (e.g. survival time) is modeled as a predictor.
 Classical survival analysis methods on the other hand model the censored variable as the response.
+See also our [preprint on bioarxiv](https://www.biorxiv.org/content/10.1101/2020.11.09.374447v1).

 ## Vignettes